NervanaSystems/ngraph/doc/sphinx/source/framework-integration-guides.rst

 Use ``neon`` as a frontend for nGraph backends
 -----------------------------------------------

-``neon`` is a open source Deep Learning framework.
-For info about how to interact and use a model with this framework, see the `ngraph-neon docs`_.
+``neon`` is an open source Deep Learning frontend framework that has a long history of `being the fastest`_ framework `for training CNN-based models with GPUs`_.
-This section covers installation only.
+Detailed info about neon's features and functionality can be found in the `ngraph-neon docs`_.
+This section covers installing neon an existing system that already has an ``ngraph_dist`` installed.

 .. important:: The numbered instructions below pick up from where the :doc:`install` instructions left off, and they presume that your system already has the library installed at ``$HOME/ngraph_dist`` as the default location.
 If the |nGl| code has not yet been installed to your system, you can follow the instructions on the `ngraph-neon python README`_ to install everything at once.
-If the |nGl| code base already is installed on a system, use this process.

 #.
 Set the ``NGRAPH_CPP_BUILD_PATH`` and the ``LD_LIBRARY_PATH`` path to the